-Classical Civilisation is a demanding course which covers challenging concepts and literature in a variety of ancient contexts.
-Therefore, students need at least a B grade in English Literature at GCSE and / or other similar subjects such as History and/ or Religious Studies.
-You should have a passion for the Classical World as well as time management and independent study skills and enjoy arguing and debating.
-It is imperative that you are prepared to read widely around subjects to appreciate the complex contexts in which our topics are set, to analyse and evaluate a wealth of material and literary evidence from the Classical World in those contexts and to comment upon contemporary and scholars' views.
+Students need at least a C grade in English at GCSE.
+You should have a passion for the Classical World as well as time management and independent study skills and enjoy arguing, debating, reading widely and want to make your views heard.

 Classical Civilisation may be studied alongside any 'AS' and 'A' level courses but certainly compliments the other Arts A-Levels like History, English or Philosophy and Ethics.